The definitive guide to buying a wetsuit.

 Many of our divers just wear a rash guard all year.

-At the other end of the scale, quite a few female divers bring 5mm full suits to dive in.
+At the other end of the scale, a number of divers who know they are sensitive to water temperatures bring their own 5 mm full suits to dive in.

 Personally.
 I came to the Caribbean from the UK, I was used to drysuit diving in water that never exceeded 60° F/15° C .
 Most of the time was more like 50° F/10° C.